MJRinne/mws-restaurant-stage-1/README.md

 ## Running the server

 This web application fetches data from a local sail server.
-The code for the server is available [via this link](https://github.com/udacity/mws-restaurant-stage-2/tree/master/api).
+The code and instructions for the server are available [via this link](https://github.com/udacity/mws-restaurant-stage-3).

 ## Instructions for [gulp](https://gulpjs.org/)